 Anne Kelleher is another mentor who has played a huge role in my success in the industry.
 I started off as her assistant and learned everything I know from her.
 She is one of the most talented sales people I have ever encountered.
 She worked beside me, helping me to help her.
 Not only was I working my butt off, but I was being combed into what my company needed.
 Like the Karate Kid, “Wax on, wax off.”
 She never made me lesser than her, but instead an extension of her success.

 PHCPPros: Do you consider yourself a mentor?

-Sullivan: As being a member of LPG NextGen, we work to aspire and educate ourselves and other people breaking into the industry.
+Sullivan: As a member of LPG NextGen, we work to aspire and educate ourselves and other people breaking into the industry.
 Our mission is to shape the future of the luxury plumbing, lighting, and hardware industry by empowering the next generation(s) of emerging leaders.
 We provide fresh and valuable insight to help educate new and veteran professionals for the members of LPG.

 PHCPPros: What does it mean for you to be featured as a PHCP Millennial On The Move?

-Sullivan: For me, being featured as a PHCP Millennial on the Move means another platform to inspire others to be a part of such an amazing and forever-thriving industry.
+Sullivan: For me, being featured as a PHCP Millennial On The Move means another platform to inspire others to be a part of such an amazing and forever-thriving industry.
 In this day of instant gratification, the younger generations are switching jobs every one to three years — but why?
 While generations before us are retiring with 20-plus years with the same company.
 I think promoting and growing such an essential career path is extremely important.